 - CSII therapy improves HbA1c values slightly overall but seems to be of greater benefit to some patients, particularly those who previously had poorer glycaemic control.

 - The newer treatments seem to be safe so far.

 In practice, treatment should be tailored to the individual, taking into account lifestyle, preferences and personal patterns of glycaemic control.
-Whatever the regimen, patient education and involvement are crucial in achieving good results.
+Whatever the insulin regimen, patient education and involvement are crucial in achieving good results.

 Further reading and references